-Tribal Lands/Areas Subject to Indian Jurisdiction
+Areas Subject to Indian Jurisdiction

-The General Plan and Area Plan maps depict some properties as Tribal Lands/Areas subject to Indian Jurisdiction.
+The General Plan and Area Plan maps depict some properties as Areas Subject to Indian Jurisdiction.
 Properties so depicted are, according to best available records, either located within the boundaries of Indian reservations or owned by Indian tribes or their members in trust.
 Within Indian reservation boundaries, properties so depicted include parcels owned in fee simple by non-Indians ("Fee Lands"); parcels owned by Tribal members either in trust or in fee ("Allotment Lands"); parcels owned by the Tribe as a government, corporation, or organization, and held either in trust by the United States or in fee ("Tribal Lands"); parcels that are located in those areas of an Indian reservation that are closed to members of the general public as authorized by federal law ("Closed Lands"); and parcels owned in fee or in trust by Indians who are not members of the Tribe which exercises governmental authority over the reservation.
 This depiction is specifically designed to acknowledge the sovereignty of the various Tribes relative to state and local governments.
 Because there is potential for conflicting assertions of jurisdictions between the County of Riverside and the Indian Tribes with regard to regulatory authority over Fee Lands located within reservation boundaries, the County of Riverside and various Indian Tribes have entered into inter-governmental agreements which spell out the procedures under which land use regulation authority will be administered with regard to those Tribes' reservation lands.

-The ownership within Indian reservations is the key factor to determine the regulatory authority over a property.
-Of the various types of ownership, properties that are confirmed by the appropriate Indian Tribe as Fee Lands are subject to the land use provisions of the County of Riverside.
-Identifying Fee Lands within the reservation boundary mainly occurs when a property owner is seeking a building permit or land use entitlement.
-The following policies will ensure that development of Fee Lands is coordinated with the Tribal government.
+- LU 33.137.1 The County of Riverside will continue to work with Tribal authorities to implement existing inter-governmental agreements with regard to land use regulatory authority over lands within Indian reservation boundaries. - LU 37.2 The County of Riverside will continue to work with Tribal authorities to negotiate intergovernmental agreements in situations where such agreements would be mutually beneficial. - LU 37.3 Where no inter-governmental agreements are in place or can be executed, the County of Riverside and affected Indian Tribe will seek to agree on minimum development standards on Fee Lands that shall be applied to any application submitted to the County of Riverside or the Tribe for approval of development plans.
+In the event that an agreement is reached between the County of Riverside and the affected Indian Tribe, then the standards shall be designed to ensure that reservation land remains consistent with the reservation's purpose and character while recognizing the rights of all reservation landowners and residents. - LU 37.4 The County of Riverside will continue to work with Tribes to seek compatibility between Riverside County and Tribal land use plans and policies.

-- LU 37.1 The County of Riverside will continue to work with Tribal authorities to implement existing intergovernmental agreements with regard to land use regulatory authority over lands within Indian reservation boundaries. - LU 37.2 The County of Riverside will continue to work with Tribal authorities to negotiate intergovernmental agreements in situations where such agreements would be mutually beneficial.
+LU 37.5 All new development proposals concerning Fee Lands should be consistent with the surrounding County of Riverside and Tribal land use plans and policies.

-- LU 37.3 Where no inter-governmental agreements are in place or can be executed, the County of Riverside and affected Indian Tribe will seek to agree on minimum development standards on Fee Lands that shall be applied to any application submitted to the County of Riverside or the Tribe for approval of development plans.
-In the event that an agreement is reached between the County of Riverside and the affected Indian Tribe, then the standards shall be designed to ensure that reservation land remains consistent with the reservation's purpose and character while recognizing the rights of all reservation landowners and residents. - LU 37.4 The County of Riverside will continue to work with Tribes to seek compatibility between Riverside County and Tribal land use plans and policies. - All new development proposals concerning Fee Lands should be consistent with the surrounding County of Riverside and Tribal land use plans and policies and be transmitted to the appropriate Tribe for comments as part of the County's development review process.
-With the adoption of General Plan Amendment No. 200003, existing and future Fee Lands that do not have either an assigned General Plan Foundation Component or Area Plan Land Use Designation or both shall have an Agriculture Foundation Component and an Agriculture Area Plan Land Use Designation.
-At the time a development proposal or an establishment or enlargement of an Agricultural Preserve involving Fee Land is approved by the County of Riverside or soon thereafter, the Agriculture Foundation Component and Agriculture Area Plan Land Use Designation should be reflected in a General Plan Amendment Cycle resolution in order to be formally recorded on the County of Riverside's General Plan land use map.
-In the event the development proposal includes a General Plan amendment to change the Fee Land's Agriculture Foundation Component or Agriculture Area Plan Land Use Designation, such change shall be processed in accordance with State law, the County's General Plan, and Ordinance No. 348.
+Figure LU- 7 March Air Reserve Base Land Use Plan